IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 ```
 {: .source}

-Let's now convert a temperature of 32 Fahrenheit to Celsius
+Let's now test our function by converting a temperature of 32 Fahrenheit to Celsius
 ```matlab
 println("Freezing point of water: ", fahr_to_celsius(32), " C")
 ```